Under a Billion Suns

-Under a Billion Suns is the seventh studio album by American rock band Mudhoney, released in the United States in March 7, 2006.
-The album further departed from grunge and a continued a more commercial direction that began with their previous album Since We've Become Translucent.
+Under a Billion Suns is the seventh studio album by American rock band Mudhoney, released in the United States on March 7, 2006.
+The album further departed from grunge and continued a more commercial direction that began with their previous album Since We've Become Translucent.
 Of note is the unusual amount of saxophones and trumpets featured on the album.
 A few of the songs also feature female backing vocals.
 It was recorded with three producers: Phil Ek, Johnny Sangster and Tucker Martine.

 The first few hundred copies pre-ordered from Sub Pop were autographed by the band, and came with a bonus CD featuring demos and remixes.
 The song "Empty Shells" was featured on the "NHL 2K7" video game.